Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Dmitry G. Netis - William Blair & Co.
 LLC

 Okay, great.
 Thanks.
 The next question is on the – just the impact this quarter.
-Did this come from the just a single customer, or you really saw – I know – I get the architectural changes that are happening and how it may impact more than just one customer.
+Did this come from just the single customer, or you really saw – I know – I get the architectural changes that are happening and how it may impact more than just one customer.
 But specific to Q3, was this coming from just one large customer, or were there several ones involved here on the Switching side?

 Rami Rahim - Juniper Networks, Inc.